cq2-co/cq2/README.md

    width="40px"
 />

-CQ2 is a document discussion tool, designed for thoughtfulness and coherence.
+CQ2 is an open-source, self-hostable tool for RFCs, designed for thoughtfulness and coherence.
 [Learn more](https://cq2.co).

 <img
    src="./public/meta.png"